 We have contracted with manufacturers to produce supplies of trofinetide to support the development program and for commercial sale.
 We have contracted with Corden Pharma Bergamo S.p.A.
 (Corden), to manufacture the API for trofinetide products.
-Under the manufacturing agreement with Corden, we have agreed to purchase from Corden the API for trofinetide products at specified price per volume.
+Under the manufacturing agreement with Corden, we have agreed to purchase from Corden the API for trofinetide products at specified price per volume and a specified percentage of our commercial requirements of trofinetide API for the United States and Canada market.
 We and Corden may also agree in the future on additional services under the manufacturing agreement.
-The term of the manufacturing agreement will end in November 2027 and will automatically renew for subsequent two-year terms unless either party provides timely notice of its intent not to renew, or unless the manufacturing agreement is terminated early pursuant to its terms.
-Either party may terminate the manufacturing agreement of bankruptcy, reorganization, liquidation or receivership proceedings by or against the other party or the other party ceases for any reason to carry on its business or makes assignment for the benefit of its creditors, or is the subject of any proposal for a voluntary arrangement.
+The initial term of the manufacturing agreement will end in November 2027, but the agreement will automatically renew for subsequent two-year terms unless either party provides timely notice of its intent not to renew, or unless the manufacturing agreement is terminated early pursuant to its terms.
+Either party may terminate the manufacturing agreement prior to expiration upon an uncured material breach by the other party, upon the commencement of bankruptcy, reorganization, liquidation or receivership proceedings by or against the other party or the other party ceases for any reason to carry on its business or makes assignment for the benefit of its creditors, or is the subject of any proposal for a voluntary arrangement.
 Additionally, either party may terminate the manufacturing agreement on 12 months' prior notice to the other party at any time.

 We also have contracted with F.I.S.
 Fabbrica Italiana Sintetici S.p.A.
 (FIS) to manufacture the API for trofinetide products.
 Under the manufacturing agreement, we have the right to purchase from FIS the API for the trofinetide products at a specified price per volume.
 The parties may also agree in the future on additional services under the manufacturing agreement with respect to commercial testing and other manufacturing services.
-The term of the manufacturing agreement will end in December 2024 and will automatically renew for subsequent two-year terms unless either party provides timely notice of its intent not to renew, or unless the manufacturing agreement is terminated earlier pursuant to its terms.
+The initial term of the manufacturing agreement ended in December 2024, but the agreement automatically renewed for a two-year term and will automatically renew for subsequent two-year terms unless either party provides timely notice of its intent not to renew, or unless the manufacturing agreement is terminated earlier pursuant to its terms.
 Either party may terminate the manufacturing agreement prior to expiration upon an uncured material breach by the other party, upon the commencement of bankruptcy, reorganization, liquidation or receivership proceedings by or against the other party or the other party ceases for any reason to carry on its business or makes assignment for the benefit of its creditors, or is the subject of any proposal for a voluntary arrangement.
-Additionally, either party may terminate the manufacturing agreement to a services are being rendered under the manufacturing agreement.
+Additionally, either party may terminate the manufacturing agreement on 30 days' prior notice to the other party at any time no services are being rendered under the manufacturing agreement.
 We also may terminate any services under the manufacturing agreement for any reason on 90 days' prior notice to FIS, subject to the requirements of the manufacturing agreement.